Chema22R/project-intro/README.md

     projectIntro.init();
     ```

+* The provided image will be resized to fit the assigned space, but the perfect size would be 300x350p
 * To implement the module in a non-NPM environment, each project file must be imported individually, as in the example provided in `/development/index.js`.
 The following code can be used instead of the one specified in step 2, replacing the routes with the correct ones:
     ```js
     import "./projectIntro.css";